MarkvHeusden/WiFan/README.md

 I've added these lines in my final code:
 `int relay = D7;` & `pinMode(relay, OUTPUT);`

-And I created the follow function to turn on the fan if the temperatur is below 25 degrees Celcius:
+And I created the follow function to turn on the fan if the temperature is below 25 degrees Celsius:
 ````C++
 if (temp < 25) {
       digitalWrite(relay, LOW);